obsidian-language/obsidian-c/README.md

 C++ has long been the standard for high-performance applications, but its extensive history has introduced significant technical debt, complicating further advancements.
 We believe that creating a new language from the ground up—free from the legacy constraints of C/C++—is the optimal solution to these issues.
 Obsidian is designed to provide a language with a clean syntax, modular architecture, and contemporary features, facilitating a smoother transition from C++ without compromising on performance.

-Obsidian is not intended to replace modern languages like Go, Swift, or Rust; rather, it is tailored for scenarios where moving away from C++ is impractical due to design or performance constraints.
+Obsidian is not intended to replace modern languages like Go, Swift, or Rust; rather, it is tailored for scenarios where moving away from C/C++ is impractical due to design or performance constraints.

 ## Language Goals